Welcome to the OFHS Financial Aid and Scholarship Page!

 - Your Social Security card and driver’s license

-- Your parent’s federal income tax return (unless you are filing as independent)
+- Your parent’s federal income tax return (unless you are filing as an independent)

 - Records of other untaxed income you received, including welfare benefits, social security benefits, TANF, veteran’s benefits, and military or clergy allowances